-AM-FM: Press the lower knob to change between AM and FM bands.
+AM·FM: Press the lower knob to get AM or FM.
+The display shows your selection.

-TUNE: Turn the lower knob to tune in radio stations.
+TUNE: Turn the lower knob to choose radio stations.

-SEEK: Press the up or down arrow to go to the next higher or lower station.
-The sound will be muted while seeking.
-SCAN: The scan function uses the same two buttons as the seek function.
+SEEK: Press the forward or backward arrow to go to the next higher or lower station.